aws-solutions/streaming-data-solution-for-amazon-kinesis-and-amazon-msk/README.md

 For more information, including how to disable this capability, please see the [implementation guide for the AWS Streaming Data Solution for Amazon Kinesis](https://docs.aws.amazon.com/solutions/latest/aws-streaming-data-solution-for-amazon-kinesis/operational-metrics.html) and the [implementation guide for the AWS Streaming Data Solution for Amazon MSK](https://docs.aws.amazon.com/solutions/latest/aws-streaming-data-solution-for-amazon-msk/operational-metrics.html).

 ## Known issues
-* For the options that use Amazon Kinesis Data Analytics, we recommend stopping the application before you delete the stack.
+* For the options that use Amazon Kinesis Data Analytics, we recommend stopping the application or studio notebook before you delete the stack.
-If the application is running during the stack deletion, its status will change to `Updating`, and you might see some errors when CloudFormation tries to delete resources such as `AWS::KinesisAnalyticsV2::ApplicationCloudWatchLoggingOption` and `Custom::VpcConfiguration` (a custom resource that configures the application to connect to a virtual private cloud).
+If it is running during the stack deletion, its status will change to `Updating`, and you might see some errors when CloudFormation tries to delete resources such as `AWS::KinesisAnalyticsV2::ApplicationCloudWatchLoggingOption` and `Custom::VpcConfiguration` (a custom resource that configures the application to connect to a virtual private cloud).

 ## Additional Resources